Home

 one possible compromise is to add the water in which tuna is packed to your

-cat's prescription or other diet in order to moisten it and make it more
+cat's therapeutic kidney or other diet in order to moisten it and make it more

 palatable.
 Tuna packed in water may actually be packed in a type of broth,